ioccc-src/winner/faq.md

 depended on operation system and library features that where common back then but are different/missing today.

-Please see the[bugs.md](/bugs.md) file for details about known problems with IOCCC winners.
+Please see the [bugs.md](/bugs.md) file for details about known problems with IOCCC winners.
 In some cases you may be dealing with a problematic entry.
 In a few fun cases, the IOCCC does not compile by design!

 E.g., it is highly unlikely that you'll be able to execute [1984/mullender](years.html#1984/mullender) on a computer you're using to read